angular/angular/aio/content/guide/router.md

 They are **separated by semicolons ";"**
 This is *matrix URL* notation &mdash; something you may not have seen before.

-*Matrix URL* notation is an idea first floated in a [1996 proposal](http://www.w3.org/DesignIssues/MatrixURIs.html) by the founder of the web, Tim Berners-Lee.
+*Matrix URL* notation is an idea first introduced in a [1996 proposal](http://www.w3.org/DesignIssues/MatrixURIs.html) by the founder of the web, Tim Berners-Lee.

 Although matrix notation never made it into the HTML standard, it is legal and